by James Gregory

 White population distributions

-Note the uneven patterns of desegregation on this sequence of maps.
+Note the uneven patterns of desegregation in this sequence of maps.
 Southeast Seattle and southern King County became the principal areas of desegregation after laws changed in the late 1960s.
 The percentage of Whites living in these census tracts dropped steadily while Blacks, Asians, Latinos, and Natives moved in.
-After 1990, some areas on the east side also become more mixed with White percentages dropping below 70%, with the addition of Asian American families.
-But much of North Seattle remained in 2010 almost as exclusively White as it had been fifty years earlier.
-The was equally true in Magnolia, Queen Anne, West Seattle, Madison Park, and wealthy, waterfront neighborhoods east of Lake Washington.
+After 1990, some areas on the east side also become more mixed with White percentages dropping below 70% with the addition of Asian American families.
+But much of North Seattle remained almost exclusively White until recently and even in 2020 some census tracts were 85% or 90% White.
+Similar percentages can be seen in upscale neighborhoods throughout the city and county, notably Magnolia, Queen Anne, West Seattle, Madison Park, and wealthy, waterfront neighborhoods east of Lake Washington.

 Before 1970, the Census Bureau did not specify the number of American Indians and Alaskan Natives in census tract calculations.
 They appeared as part of the "Other race" category in earlier censuses.
 Native populations had declined precipitously in the 19th century and none of the local tribes had been allowed federal recognition or reservations in King County.
-The number of indigenous Americans in King County increased slowly as people moved to Seattle from other parts of the state and country, especially after World War II.
-In 1950, the census counted 1,269 Native Americans.
-By 1970 there were 7,391 and 17,286 by 1990.
+Nevertheless, the number of indigenous Americans in the county increased slowly as people moved to Seattle from other parts of the state and country, especially after World War II.
+In 1950, the census counted 1,269 Indigenous Americans.
+By 1970 there were 7,391 and 17,286 in 1990.
 Then for some reason the population began to drop.
-In 2010, 12,931 King County residents identified as Native Americans or Alaska Natives.
+In 2000, the Indigenous population was less than 16,000.
+The last decade saw numbers increase.
+In 2020, 19,073 King County residents identified as Native Americans or Alaska Natives.

-These maps are based on Tableau Public databases and interactive maps created by Anna Yoon, Brian Lam, Gihoon Du, Jiang Wu, and Yurika Harada using data and shape files from the National Historical Geographic Information System (NHGIS).
+The analysis is based on interactive maps created by Anna Yoon, Brian Lam, Gihoon Du, Jiang Wu, and Yurika Harada using data and shape files from the National Historical Geographic Information System (NHGIS).
 The work was a class project for Geography 469 GIS Workshop taught by Professor Sarah Elwood-Faustino Spring 2017.
+Page design and summaries are by James Gregory.